 Do you see the common theme here?
 The reason emotionally strong people do not put with these things is because they realize that these are the things a person does or does not do to show that they care about you and their relationship with you.
 If they don’t see the value in these character qualities, then they don’t see the value in you.

 You are free to walk away!
+Jesus did!

 I know, now that I’ve become a stronger woman after my divorce, I will walk away too!
 I just won’t tolerate this kind of treatment in my now peaceful life. 🙂

 No matter your level of strength, how have you become a stronger woman during or after divorce?
+(Your real name is not required to share.)

-God bless your healing journey,
+May God bless your healing and strenght journey,

 Jen, thank you so much for your video.
 I am going through a divorce with a narcissist husband of six years.
 I did not know that he is a narcissist nor knew what a narcissist is until I listened to your video and he is exactly what you described.
 I have lost all my retirement that I had built for 26 years prior to meeting this man.
 He spent it all.
 He has a lot of money, but is hiding it and now it looks like I am walking out of a divorce with hardly any thing.
 Would you be able to spend some time counseling me for my coming final divorce hearing on 12/3/2019.